-Looking at data is an ongoing series of software experiments to investigate poetic and playful approaches to working with data.
-For me they are exercises to get a better understanding of code while gaining a deeper understanding of differnt possibilites to work with data.
+Looking at data is an ongoing series of software experiments to investigate poetic and playful approaches to working with code and using code/data to produce images, animations, tools … .

 Films as rhythms of colours